 This case is not occupation-specific.

-Eurofound (2020), COVID-19 wage supplement, case MT-2020-13/264 (measures in Malta), COVID-19 EU PolicyWatch, Dublin, https://static.eurofound.europa.eu/covid19db/cases/MT-2020-13_264.html
+Eurofound (2020), COVID-19 wage supplement, measure MT-2020-13/264 (measures in Malta), EU PolicyWatch, Dublin, https://static.eurofound.europa.eu/covid19db/cases/MT-2020-13_264.html

 Disclaimer: This information has not been subject to the full Eurofound evaluation, editorial and publication process.
-All information is preliminary and subject to change.